- eCommerce Stats between 2020-2021

 Sustainability isn’t limited to eco-friendly brands and products.
 More businesses will incorporate sustainable practices as customers increasingly buy from purpose-driven brands.
 These practices will include making material changes to products and donating to organizations concerned with sustainability.

-To connect with today’s conscious customers, make sure your values align with those of your target customers.
+To connect with today’s conscious customers, ensure your values align with your target customers.
 This alignment will increase trust and drive growth for your company.

 Recent events have piqued the interest of many shoppers, and some actively seek to support — or avoid — businesses based on what they perceive to be a positive or negative ethical stance.
 Whether a company actively seeks out these customers is determined by various factors, including the company’s target customer, mission statement, and appetite for engagement.